margaretmf/margaretmf.github.io/poetry.md

 ## Violence ##
 Mortal mind is the aggressor.
 The thoughts, beliefs, wants, and actions coming from mortal mind are brutal.
-Pain is inflicted on others and m¥self.
+Pain is inflicted on others and myself.
 People in pain attack, and assault.
 There is tumult.
 Violence stems from feeling threatened, and feeling the need, the urge to fight back.